vishalgahlot/Calculator/README.md

 # Calculator
-Calculator in java with IFrame
+Calculator in java with JFrame
 In this we use Iframe for making layout that is UI n use some basic  coding to implement it.